Prosecutors look into spate of horse deaths at Santa Anita

 PETA is calling on “all tracks in the U.S. to stop the abuse and carnage and enact the changes made by Santa Anita racetrack — or get out of the business.”

-Meanwhile California Rep. Judy Chu, whose district includes the racetrack, said Friday that she was outraged by the horse deaths and that the track should be closed “until we know the horses are safe.”
+Meanwhile, Rep. Judy Chu, D-California, whose district includes the racetrack, said Friday that she was outraged by the horse deaths and that the track should be closed “until we know the horses are safe.”

 She said she was calling on the House Energy and Commerce Committee to investigate and hold a hearing on the treatment of horses at Santa Anita and other racetracks.

 Santa Anita’s changes came after a bill, the Horseracing Integrity Act of 2019, was introduced in Congress on Thursday by Rep. Paul Tonko (D-New York), and Rep. Andy Barr (R-Kentucky).
 The bill would create a private, independent authority to develop and administer a nationwide anti-doping and medication control program for the sport.